Secret World wildlife rescue

-Secret World wildlife rescue is an animal rescue center and charity based in East Huntspill, near Highbridge in Somerset, England.
+Secret World wildlife rescue is an animal rescue centre and charity based in East Huntspill, near Highbridge in Somerset, England.
 Founded by Pauline Kidner in 1984, this charity specializes in the rescue, rehabilitation and release of British wildlife.
 They work on an 8 am – 8 pm basis 365 days a year, with a team of experts on hand for any casualty or orphan that may be brought in.
 Each year they rescue roughly 5,000 wild animals, from badgers and otters to swans and birds of prey.

 They rely greatly on the work of their volunteers, with volunteer response drivers located across Somerset, Bristol, Wiltshire, Dorset, Devon and South Gloucestershire who are all trained to bring in a variety of different British wildlife.
 Volunteer animal carers who help care for the animals and receptionists are also vital to their operations.

 Supporters of the center include Simon King, Chris Packham, Martin Hughes-Games, Michaela Strachan, Tony Head, Chris Sperring, Mike Dilger, Jilly Cooper, Valerie Singleton, Desmond Morris and Sarah Fisher.